mlathara/rhado-histo-fed/README.md

 ## Requirements

- 1. Python 3.8 (software must use this version of python)
+ 1. Python 3.8 - only tested with Python 3.8.
+Note, that in the NVIDIA Flare documentation it currently states: "NVIDIA FLARE requires Python 3.8.
+It may work with Python 3.7 but currently is not compatible with Python 3.9 and above."

 ## Installation

- Add to your .bash_profile:
+ Add to your .bash_profile (this was required due to an Out of Memory error with tensorflow):

-    export LD_LIBRARY_PATH=/usr/local/cuda-11.2/lib64
-    export CUDA_VISIBLE_DEVICES=0
     export TF_GPU_ALLOCATOR=cuda_malloc_async

 Execute (to create directory, pull code, and create a virtual environment):